Yankee: Japan

 In the late 19th century, the Japanese were called "the Yankees of the East" in praise of their industriousness and drive to modernization.
 In Japan, the term yankī (ヤンキー) has been used since the late 1970s to refer to a type of delinquent youth associated with motorcycle gangs and frequently sporting dyed blond hair.

 South Korea

 Around the American occupation of Korea and the Korean War periods, Korean black markets that sold smuggled American goods from military bases were called "yankee markets".
 The term "yankee" is now generally viewed as an anti-American slur in South Korea, and is often used in the exclamation "Yankee go home!".

+Turkey

+In Turkey, the term "yankee" is tied with anti-American and anti-imperialist ideologies dating back to the Cold War.
+The phrase "Yankee go home!" was popularized locally by leftist student movements during the 1968 movement in Turkey to protest the presence of the U.S. Sixth Fleet and American military bases in Turkey.
+Today the slogan and the term remain a fixture among nationalist and anti-atlanticist groups such as the Youth Union of Turkey and the Patriotic Party's youth wing, the Vanguard Youth.
+These factions have chanted the slogan while protesting and physically assaulting off-duty U.S. military personnel by placing white sacks over their heads during naval port visit of the USS Wasp in İzmir.